DevMountain/AboutMe/README.md

 Embed both the Intro and Interests scenes into a Tab Bar Controller.
 Change the names of the Tab Bar Items to reflect what the scenes will display.

-1. Add the Tab Bar Controller to Main.storyboard
+1. Add a Tab Bar Controller to Main.storyboard
+2. Delete the View Controllers that come embedded in the Tab Bar Controller
-2. Wire up the relationship segue from the Intro and Interests scenes to the Tab Bar Controller
+3. Wire up the relationship segue from the Intro and Interests scenes to the Tab Bar Controller
-3. Make sure to display the Intro scene first by making it the first Tab Bar Item
+4. Make sure to display the Intro scene first by making it the first Tab Bar Item
-4. Run the application in Simulator and ensure that nothing in the views is cut off or truncated
+5. Run the application in Simulator and ensure that nothing in the views is cut off or truncated
-5. Install the project on an iOS device
+6. Install the project on an iOS device

 ### Detail Scenes